clarafu/concourse/README.md

-# Concourse: the continuous thing-doer.
+# Concourse: the continuous pooper.

 Concourse is an automation system written in Go.
 It is most commonly used for CI/CD, and is built to scale to any kind of automation pipeline, from simple to